koiosonline/TDFA/termbase/readme.md

 #### Crowdfunding
 The collecting of funds via a large group of individuals.
 Usually smaller amounts and via the internet through crowdfunding platforms.
 A well known example is Kickstarter.<br/><br/>
 #### Cycle
 Relates to market cycles.
 Market cycles are movements in price that occur cycliccaly/repetitively.
 In the analysis of financial markets, we can generally identify four phases: accumulation phase, mark-up phase, distribution phase and mark-up phase.
-For more information, see [Market cycle] (#market cycle)<br/><br/>
+For more information, see <br/><br/>

 ## D